-Updated 12/2016: Added a hike, photos, google map, updated GPX.
-Updated 3/2016 – link to the new, more detailed map added.
+Updated 3/2016: Link to the new, more detailed map added.

 Hike #1 – From Main Lot

+Visitor Center lot.
 Rt.
 1 S to 95 S to Rt 29 N. Turn RIGHT at a light onto Washington Crossing Pennington Rd.

 Fee: Memorial Day to Labor Day.
 See NJ State Park Pass.
 Start the hike from Hike #2 parking area to avoid.